dgryski/go-perfbook/performance.md

 user-experience one.
 Making something start up faster by doing computation in the background after drawing the main window, for example.

+Just because something is easy to optimize doesn't mean it's worth optimizing.
+Ignoring low-hanging fruit is a valid development strategy.

 Think of this as optimizing *your* time.

 Choosing what to optimize.
 Choosing when to optimize.